buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_3_Building_Treasury_And_Governance.md

 A pretty simple script here!
 We do two things:

 1. We grab the total # of tokens we have in our wallet using `tokenModule.balanceOf`.
-Remember, right now our wallet will has basically the entire supply apart from the token we airdropped.
+Remember, right now our wallet has basically the entire supply apart from the token we airdropped.
 2. We take the total supply we own, get 90% of it, and transfer that 90% to the voting module using `tokenModule.transfer`.
 You can transfer 100% if you want to!
 But, maybe you wanna keep some token for yourself as the creator!

 Once you finish up, we can run this using `node scripts/9-setup-vote.js`.
 Here’s what I get as my output: